2009 Illinois's 5th congressional district special election

 A special election was held in Illinois's 5th congressional district in 2009 to fill the seat vacated by Rahm Emanuel.
-On April 7, Democratic nominee Michael Quigley defeated Republican nominee Rosanna Pulido and Green nominee Matt Reichel.
+On April 7, Democratic nominee Mike Quigley defeated Republican nominee Rosanna Pulido and Green nominee Matt Reichel.
 Quigley was sworn in on April 21 and served out the congressional term.

 Emanuel officially resigned from the House of Representatives, effective January 2, in a letter to his constituents and Illinois Governor Rod Blagojevich and to House Speaker Nancy Pelosi.
 Emanuel was named White House Chief of Staff by incoming President-elect Barack Obama.
 Emanuel was first elected to Congress from Illinois's 5th congressional district in 2002.
 His resignation followed being re-elected to a fourth term.

 The governor's office announced that a special primary election would be held on March 3 and special general election would be held on April 7.
 State law requires the governor to set a date for a congressional special election within five days of a vacancy being created.
 State law mandates that a general election must be held within 115 days of the vacancy.
-In an effort to cut costs and help save money, the date of the special general election coincided with municipal elections scheduled in Chicago, Cook County, and surrounding metropolitan areas.
+In an effort to cut costs during the 2008 financial crisis, the date of the special general election coincided with municipal elections scheduled in Chicago, Cook County, and surrounding metropolitan areas.

 There were 24 candidates representing three political parties in the March 3 special primary election.
 The Democrats had 13 candidates; the Republicans had six candidates; and the Greens had five candidates.

 Quigley, a 50-year-old Cook County commissioner, won the Democratic Party's primary with 22% of the vote.
 He defeated a strong field of Democrats, including state representatives John Fritchey (District 11) and Sara Feigenholtz (District 12), physician Victor Forys, and Chicago City Council alderman Patrick J. O'Connor (40th Ward).

 Pulido, a Mexican-American and director of the Illinois Minuteman Project, won the Republican Party's primary with 25% of the vote.
 She defeated a handful of local businessmen, including Tom Hanson, David Anderson, Gregory Bedell, Daniel S. Kay, and Jon Stewart.

 Reichel, a 27-year-old activist and political operative, won the Green Party's primary with 34% of the vote.
 He defeated four other candidates for the party's nomination.
 Reichel's margin of victory over fellow Green Party nominee Deb Gordils was extremely small—only 11 votes.
 Reichel won with 166 compared to Gordils' 155.

 Nearly a month after the primaries, the three candidates took part in the April 7 special general election.
 Democratic Party candidate Michael Quigley defeated Republican Party candidate Rosanna Pulido and Green Party candidate Matt Reichel.
 Quigley won with 30,561 votes (69.2%); Pulido had 10,662 (24.2%) and Reichel had 2,911 (6.6%).